What Are the Differences Between a Will and a Living Trust?

 - Other personal property

 However, a will cannot include assets that contractually pass down to a beneficiary upon your death, such as life insurance policies, retirement plans, and stock and bonds.
-These types of assets would need to be included in a living trust, which can distribute any type of property that it has been funded with.
+Include these types of assets in a living trust. they will distribute any type of property that has funds added with it.

 A revocable living trust can include instructions on who should manage your affairs should you become incapacitated.
 This person should be someone you can trust, like a spouse, business partner, or lawyer, since they will be managing your estate matters on your behalf.